 Some people in the United States consider oral-genital behavior to be gross, especially if it involves sexual secretions getting into a person’s mouth.
 Nevertheless, it is quite common among women and men, heterosexuals and homosexuals.
-It can carry some risks, but those can be avoided if a couple takes some precautions.
+Men have been swallowing each other’s semen since the beginning of human life on earth.
+Doing that can carry some risks, but those can be avoided if one takes some precautions.

-Those precautions, however, are crucial: a couple should take some precautions before considering the “spit-or-swallow” issue.
-Spitting and swallowing are equally likely to transmit STDs if a partner is carrying one or more of those.
+Those precautions, however, are important: a couple should take some precautions before considering the “spit-or-swallow” issue.
+Moreover, spitting and swallowing are both likely to transmit STDs if a partner is carrying one or more of those.